 Data labeling has evolved significantly in recent years, moving beyond simple manual annotation to sophisticated approaches that combine human expertise with machine intelligence.
 As machine learning applications become more complex and datasets grow larger, organizations need advanced labeling strategies that balance quality, cost, and scalability.

-In this comprehensive article, I'll explore cutting-edge data labeling methods, with a particular focus on how Large Language Models (LLMs) are transforming this critical aspect of the machine learning lifecycle.
+In this article, I'll explore cutting-edge data labeling methods, with a particular focus on how Large Language Models (LLMs) are transforming this critical aspect of the machine learning lifecycle.

 The Evolution of Data Labeling